MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 ### Size

-The `SIZE` option determines the amount of compute resources (CPU, memory, and disk) available to the cluster.
+The `SIZE` option determines the amount of compute resources (CPU and memory) available to the cluster.
 Valid sizes are:

 * `3xsmall`
 * `2xsmall`